bryutus/protobuf-example/README.md

-# protobuf-example
+# protobuf-tutorial
-Protocol Buffer Basics: Go
+This repository is a copy of [Protocol Buffer Basics]( https://developers.google.com/protocol-buffers/docs/gotutorial ) in Go lang.